About...

 This is a liquid version of the MA seminar on deconstructive environmental criticism at 17, Institute of Critical Studies in Mexico.
 Its purpose is to create and make available in Spanish some situated and creative translations of current theoretical reflections around "the disappearing future" (Cohen, Colebrook and Hillis Miller, 2012).
 While Latin American contexts have their own traditions of ecological thinking and environmental activism, so far their potential contributions to a post-liberal, non-moralistic take on environmental catastrophe appear as either superficial or non-existent.
 One reason for this may reside in the fact that Latin American environmentalism been shaped by the the natural and social sciences rather than the critical Humanities.
 With this liquid book we aim to contribute a dose of transnational philosophy and experimental writing to environmental criticism in Spanish, in the hope of making connections and forging new collaborations across countries, disciplines and languages.

-• Culture Machine Live - a series of podcasts edited by myself, Janneke Adema, Pete Woodbridge (now at Manchester School of Art), and Clare Birchall (King’s College, London).
-Includes talks with Richard Sennett, Johanna Drucker, N. Katherine Hayles, Chantal Mouffe, Geert Lovink, Alan Liu, Ted Striphas, and Gayatri Chakravorty Spivak, on a range of issues including the digital humanities, internet politics, the future of cultural studies, transparency, open access, cultural theory and philosophy.
+Culture Machine Live (launched 2012 - placed on hiatus 2015) - a series of podcasts edited by myself, Janneke Adema, Pete Woodbridge (now at Manchester School of Art), and Clare Birchall (King’s College, London).
+Includes talks with Richard Sennett, Johanna Drucker, N. Katherine Hayles, Chantal Mouffe, Geert Lovink, Alan Liu, Adrian Johns, Alessandro Ludovico, Ted Striphas and Gayatri Chakravorty Spivak, on a range of issues including the digital humanities, internet politics, the future of cultural studies, transparency, open access, cultural theory and philosophy.

 Media gifts: the open notebook